 Her mission is to make the world a healthier and happier place.

 - PhD, U. of California, Berkeley (Social Welfare)

 - MPH, U. of California, Berkeley (Maternal & Child Health; International Health)

 - MSW, McGill U., Montreal, Canada

 - B.Soc.Sci.
 (Sociology), U. of Ottawa, Canada

-- 25+ years experience in USA, Canada, UK, Belize, Uganda and Jamaica, working with organizations and communities to create, implement, manage and evaluate effective, evidence-based programs in health, social welfare, and diversity/inclusion.
+- 25+ years experience in USA, Canada, UK, Belize, Uganda and Jamaica, working with organizations and communities to create, implement, manage and evaluate effective, evidence-based programs in health, mental health, social welfare, and diversity/inclusion.

 - 15+ years as a professor at the University of Southern California, Seattle University (tenured), and San Francisco State University.

-- Groundbreaking research on homophobia and HIV/AIDS stigma in Jamaica that served as the basis for expert witness testimony in precedent-setting deportation cases for clients represented by Yale, Columbia and NYU law schools, organizations such as the National Immigration Justice Center and law firms such as Sidley Austin, LLP.
+- Groundbreaking research on gay rights and HIV/AIDS stigma in Jamaica that served as the basis for expert witness testimony in precedent-setting deportation cases for clients represented by Yale, Columbia and NYU law schools, organizations such as the National Immigration Justice Center and law firms such as Sidley Austin, LLP.

 - Editorial board member for the American Journal of Public Health and other leading journals in health and social welfare, and has been on the board of directors for health and social welfare organizations.

 BBC, Huffington Post, Women’s Health, The Economist, Financial Times, New York Times, Seattle Times and DailyMail UK, Marie Claire Jezebel.com, Woman’s Day, Black Enterprise, El Columbiana, Vanguardia